 We had to continue south towards Great Eastern Highway.
 A gate through the Fence opened possibilities of a track to the east but it gradually turned south-east and then south and eventually took us to the Great Eastern Highway.

 It was then a short run to Yellowdine, from where we headed north to Duladgin Well and on to Weowanie Rock.

 The track from Duladgin to Weowanie Rock meanders through a mixture of thick woodland and open scrubland and passes very close to some small salt lakes.
-The last section of the track is very sandy and looks like it would be boggy when wet.
+The last section of the track is very sandy and is boggy when wet – can be impassable.